KA24DE – The Ultimate Motor Guide

 Thank you for reading our KA24DE engine spotlight guide

-We hope we’ve provided you with everything you wanted to know about the KA24DE.
+We hope we’ve provided you with everything you wanted about the KA24DE.
 If you have any further questions, feel free to contact us on Facebook and we’ll happily update our guide!

 Don’t forget to check out our KA24DE-T Guide for everything you need to know about turbocharging your KA with a convenient off-the-shelf kit!

-We thank the following entities for use of their photography in this article:
+We thank the following entities for the use of their photography in this article: